nazar0309/Fiorente-Restaurant/README.md

 ### Browser Compatibility

-The website was tested on different web browsers to ensure compatibility and consistent rendering.
+Owning Cats website was tested on the following browsers with no visible issues for the user:

-## Deployment

-The website was deployed using a web hosting service, making it accessible to users worldwide.
+1.Google Chrome<br>
+2.Microsoft Edge<br>
+3.Mozilla Firefox<br>
+Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.<br>

 ## Credits